jeswin/ssb-scuttlekit/README.md

+NOTE: This is work in progress.
+Planning for an alpha by the end of April.

 # Scuttlekit

 ScuttleKit allows running untrusted applications on the SSB network - in the same way you can run untrusted apps in a web browser.